excsn/rocksolid/API_REFERENCE.md

 ## Batch Operations (`BatchWriter`)

-Batch operations provide atomicity for multiple writes. `BatchWriter` is CF-bound at creation.
+Batch operations provide atomicity for multiple writes. `BatchWriter` is CF-bound at creation for its high-level methods.

 ```rust
 use rocksolid::batch::BatchWriter;